Glossary

 Risk

-As a noun, risk is defined as a situation involving danger or “([e]xposure to) the possibility of loss, injury, or other adverse or unwelcome circumstance” (cf. the entry in the Oxford English Dictionary).
-Risk as a verb means ‘to endanger; to expose to the possibility of injury, death, or loss; to put at risk” (cf. the entry in the Oxford English Dictionary).
+As a noun, risk is defined as a situation involving danger or “([e]xposure to) the possibility of loss, injury, or other adverse or unwelcome circumstance” (see the entry in the Oxford English Dictionary).
+Risk as a verb means ‘to endanger; to expose to the possibility of injury, death, or loss; to put at risk” (see the entry in the Oxford English Dictionary).
 In both senses a ‘risk’ situation implies the chance of a potential loss.
-Note that risk is different from uncertainty, which describes a situation in which you are not certain about future outcomes.
-Migration involves various risks as well as uncertainty in relation to questions of travel/route, income, unemployment at destination, poverty, cultural shocks, discrimination, etc. (for further discussions of risk in migration studies see the respective entries provided by the International Organization for Migration Williams and Balaz 2012).

-⇢ see also migration
+⇢ see also Migration

 References and further reading:

-• The International Organization for Migration.
+The International Organization for Migration.
 2021.
 “Migration and Risks.”
 IOM: International Organization for Migration.
 URL: https://gmdac.iom.int/section/migration-and-risks.
-Date of access: August 24, 2021.

-• Williams, Allan, and Vladimir Balaz.
+Williams, Allan, and Vladimir Balaz.
 2012.
 “Migration, Risk, and Uncertainty: Theoretical Perspectives.”
 Population Space and Place 18.2: 167–180.

 Category: A